A quick and easy reference guide

 This is a three-year course made up of six semesters in the chosen speciality (e.g. Law).
 Each semester corresponds to a workload equivalent to 30 ECTS (European Credit Transfer and Accumulation System) credits.
 Therefore, one academic year of studies in the higher education system is the equivalent of 60 ECTS credits.
 (Bac+3 = a further three years of study after the Baccalaureate).

-This is the first year of a Bachelor’s degree course and is divided into the following semesters (S): S1 (semester 1 of higher education studies) and S2 (semester 2).
+This is Year 1 of a Bachelor’s degree course and is divided into two semesters : S1 and S2.

-This is the second year of a Bachelor’s degree course and is divided into the following semesters: S3 (first semester of the second year, but third semester of higher education studies in general, hence S3) and S4 (second semester of the second year, but fourth semester of higher education studies in general).
+This is Year 2 of a Bachelor’s degree course and is also divided into two semesters: S3 (first semester of the second year, but third semester of higher education studies in general, hence S3) and S4 (second semester of the second year, but fourth semester of higher education studies in general).

-This is the third year of a Bachelor’s degree course and is divided into the following semesters: S5 and S6.
+This is the third year of a Bachelor’s degree course and is divided once again into two semesters: S5 and S6.
 Students who successfully complete this course of six semesters are awarded a Bachelor’s degree [Licence] in their chosen speciality.